 “But instead, we have just spent a lot of time and effort these past few weeks chasing a very obvious problem that we should have caught in our checklists.
 If we had just looked, we would have seen the problem.
 Worse than that, when the problem was first reported, we did not listen to the customer.
 At each step, we assumed that the customer was an idiot and that we could not be at fault.
 But in the end, we are the ones looking stupid.
 The worst part is that we had a nearly identical problem two months ago.
 This should have moved up in priority on our checklists and we should all have been sharing that first bug report to make us all a little smarter.
 Instead, I am afraid that we buried the mistake, hoping that nobody would notice.”

 Heads were nodding slowly, as each person began to understand what the Big Boss’ strange words really meant.
 Several checklists were updated that afternoon and the quality group organized some additional training.
 No employees were called out, demoted, or fired.
-But oddly, high quality photographs began circulating in emails.
+But oddly, high quality photographs of strange insects began circulating in emails.
 Some of these were even printed and decorated the walls to remind the engineers to use the tools available to them to recognize and respond to simple, classic problems.
 And while each photograph had a different caption, they all used the same heading: Better Bugs.